Research Expertise and Interest

 Research Description

-Hannah Sande is an Assistant Professor of Linguistics.
+Hannah Sande is an Associate Professor of Linguistics.
 She carries out documentary linguistic work, which is informed by and contributes to linguistic theory.
 Specifically, she investigates phonological processes and the interfaces of phonology with syntax and morphology.

 Her research focuses on Kru languages, especially Guébie (Côte d'Ivoire).
 She has also worked with speakers of Ebrié and Ga (Kwa), Lobi (Gur), Nouchi (urban youth language), Dafing (Mande), Amharic (Semitic), Nobiin (Nilotic), and Moro (Kordofanian).